movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 is complete.
 The committed location is restored on abort; writing dirty root items and the final root-tree location into a superblock are now part of commit.  `bn_inode` is host-endian mutable state decoded at inode-item lookup.
-A vnode-locked writer can now preserve unmodeled inode-item bytes, encode all mutable fields, advance the inode transid, and replace the item in its owning filesystem tree.
-Dirty-field bits and the last dirty transaction remain clear while the filesystem is read-only; the initial VOPs still need to set and serialize them.
+A vnode-locked writer preserves unmodeled inode-item bytes, encodes all mutable fields, advances the inode transid, and replaces the item in its owning filesystem tree.  `VOP_WRITE` updates size, allocated bytes, mode, mtime, and ctime as required.  `VOP_SETATTR` supports owner, group, mode, atime, and mtime changes with VFS permission checks; size and BSD flag changes are explicitly unsupported.

 Allocation-tree decoding and validation is isolated in `btrfs_disk.c`.
 `btrfs_alloc.c` constructs a mount-owned, per-block-group free-space index by